bkase/slides/beyond-type-safety-swift/notes.md

 * Incrementally spelled wrong
 * Call out the improved performance too in `what did we get`
 * Make the type
 * Talk about example of the backend of speciallizing

+* Make it clear that this is learn once for all domains for protocols
+* Try to invert the distributed fold thing and distill it to the properties necessary (just for associative)
+* Laws transcend types
+* Beyond Types in Swift

 Abstract Motivation for this operator: